cupid25/LordsBot/README.md

 The Bot has the functions and is able to be modified to automate literally any program on the Windows OS using a brute force method.

-...more info will be added in the future.
+...more info will be added later.